Macaulay2/Workshop-2017-Berkeley/index.md

 The school will take place June 16-17, and although space is limited, all who wish to attend are invited to apply.
 The school will center on three tutorial
 sessions:

-   - Greg Smith: Toric Varieties<br>
+* Greg Smith: Toric Varieties
-   - Dan Bates: Numerical Algebraic Geometry<br>
+* Dan Bates: Numerical Algebraic Geometry
-   - Josephine Yu: Tropical Geometry<br>
+* Josephine Yu: Tropical Geometry